learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 ## Conclusion

-This lab demonstrates another method of leveraging the power of JavaScript functions-- And there's still so much more!
-Can you think of ways to make writing each function more compact (hint: "arrow functions")?
-Think of all the possibilities as we continue to learn about various JavaScript events.
+This lab demonstrates the power of `Function`s as first-class data.
+We can stack them up in `Arrays` or assign them inside of `Objects` or save them to variables, or iterate over them.
+Instead of _merely_ having `Array`s of `String`s and other familiar items, we can stuff them with _work_.
+And that's nothing short of amazing!